 The purpose of the FPCA Wall of Honor is to distinguish former retired members of the FPCA or persons of distinction who made major contributions to the FPCA.
 This Wall will immortalize those persons who contributed greatly to the FPCA and will provide important historical information to current and future FPCA members, families and visitors to headquarters.

-Persons considered for this award must be inactive in law enforcement for a period of at least three years.
+Persons considered for this award must be inactive as a Chief Law Enforcement Officer for a total non-consecutive, cumulative period of at least three years as of April 15th of the submission year.
 This eligibility requirement would not apply if the person is deceased.

 Nomination for inclusion for the Wall of Honor will be solicited by both e-mail and the FPCA website or newsletter in January of each year.
 Nomination for the award will be made by current or past members of FPCA through the use of a FPCA nomination form.
 Please click here for nomination form.
 Please send the completed nomination form along with any supporting documentation via e-mail to email@example.com.
 If you do not have e-mail capability then please forward via mail to FPCA Headquarters, ATTN: Wall of Honor Award, PO Box 14038, Tallahassee, FL 32317.
 The deadline for receipt of nominations is April 15th.